 - Once a login (userid and password) is stored for an account, use the account's password change feature to set a new password; your password manager will general a long random string for you (choose 20+ characters) and will then record it.

-I'll cover two-step authentication (2SV) and two-factor authentication (2FA) in a future post.
+I'll cover two-step authentication (2SV) and two-factor authentication (2FA) in my next post.